MingshiPeng/neural-style-transfer/README.md

 This is Mingshi Peng & Peimeng Sui's final project for course [Computer Vision - CSCI-GA.2271-001][CVCourse].

-It's Torch implementations of the papers [A Neural Algorithm of Artistic Style][Gatys] and
+We implementate the paper [A Neural Algorithm of Artistic Style][Gatys] and
- [Perceptual Losses for Real-Time Style Transfer and Super-Resolution][Justin].
+ [Perceptual Losses for Real-Time Style Transfer and Super-Resolution][Justin] using Torch.

 Our project report can be found [here][report].